christoph-frick/vdecl/README.rst

 Vaadin Declarative Design... for developers
 ===========================================

-This tool is for developers, who want to write (declarative) UIs with instant visual feedback.
-A defined directory will be watched for file changes and on write all connected browsers will refresh -- no reload, no compile, zero roundtrip.
+This tool is for developers, who want to write (declarative) UIs or themes with instant visual feedback.
+A defined directory (e.g. your `resources` directory) will be watched for file changes and on write all connected browsers will refresh -- no reload, no compile, zero roundtrip.

 How to use